I am a person who requires moments of quiet.

 We warm up with tai chi inspired moves.
 The next section is similar to power yoga.
 We start with sun salutations.
 After that is standing strength (think warrior poses) and then balance (tree, eagle, flower, etc…).
 Then we do core work, based on pilates or yoga moves.
 Then twists.
 Then stretching.

 When I leave there I am able to deal with the chaos of life in a slightly calmer manner.
 It helps me recharge my pause button (the one that stops my mouth from running before thinking things through).

 I don’t lift weights because I figure my body weight is enough for me.
 I have long arms and legs.
 I can tell you that when I am holding some of these poses, my quadriceps are talking.
 I think this made a huge difference on my hike (another form of exercise that I actually love).
-My thighs did not hurt at all afterwards (calves were another story though).
+My thighs did not hurt at all afterward (calves were another story though).

-If you throw in some side planks, fireflies with push ups, or whatever else ends up in the release and my arms are getting a pretty hefty workout too.
+If you throw in some side planks, fireflies with push-ups, or whatever else ends up in the release and my arms are getting a pretty hefty workout too.

 This past month I have also started going to a Pilates class at my gym.

 I understand there is a lot more to yoga than what I gain from this class.
 I have read numerous books and scoured many a website.
 This class is what works with my life right now from a time of day and location perspective.
 And it keeps my head above water and helps me center my life.

 I am stronger than I have ever been in my life.